Mental Health Awareness

 It’s only recently that I’ve started to become more open about my mental health problems, I still find it very difficult but I know it’ll become easier in time.

-The Heads Together campaign works alongside partner charities and aims to end the stigma surrounding mental health and well being, get people talking about mental health and ultimately raise awareness.
+There are so many wonderful organisations including The Heads Together campaign, The Mental Health Foundation and Mind to name just a few which works alongside partner charities and aims to end the stigma surrounding mental health and well being, get people talking about mental health and ultimately raise awareness.
 It’s something I feel very strongly about.

 Many people are afraid to open up about their mental health problems for fear of being judged, I was one of them, this often leads to the problem becoming worse.
 It can destroy families and destroy lives.